A Heavy-Load-Enhanced and Changeable-Periodicity-Perceived Workload Prediction Network: Experiment

-\textbf{The impact of $\gamma$. } We also explore the impact of $\gamma$ on three datasets, as shown in Fig. \ref{fig:Gamma}.
+\textbf{Impact of $\gamma$. } We explore the impact of $\gamma$ on three datasets, as shown in Fig. \ref{fig:Gamma}.
 There are slight fluctuations of overall accuracy for different $\gamma$.
-Besides, it is consistent with the theoretical analysis in Section.\ref{Sec:lossf} that when the $\gamma$ is smaller the heavy-workload accuracy is higher.
+Besides, it is consistent with our prior theoretical analysis that when $\gamma$ is smaller the heavy-workload accuracy is higher.
 It is also intuitive that the heavy-workload MAE of Dinda's dataset dips most sharply, as Dinda's dataset is long-tail distributed.
 The extremely heavy workload in the long tail greatly reduces the prediction accuracy.
 But as $\gamma$ gets smaller, more attention is put on heavy workload, during the process of training.
 According to our experimental results, setting $\gamma$ as the value indefinitely approaching zero can lead to the best accuracy.
-As analyzed in Section.\ref{Sec:lossf}, when $\gamma$ indefinitely approaches zero, Achilles' loss function only optimizes the part with the highest prediction error.
-In this situation, \mn\ also achieves high prediction accuracy without overall accuracy degradation, which verifies that the Achilles' loss function helps to avoid overly emphasizing sporadic patterns.
+As analyzed before, when $\gamma$ indefinitely approaches zero, AHLF only optimizes the part with the highest prediction error.
+In this situation, PePNet also achieves high prediction accuracy without overall accuracy degradation, which verifies that AHLF's use helps PePNet to avoid overly emphasizing sporadic patterns.